Luis Ibáñez: International career

 Ibáñez was not capped for Argentina at senior level, but he was made aware by the national team staff that they will consider calling him up when he gets older and if he keeps playing well.
 He also stated that he would like to play for Croatia.

 Style of play

 Ibáñez prefers to play on the left flank, either as a full-back or winger and considers himself equally adept at both positions.
 Since his arrival, he has been praised by Croatian media for his work rate, pace, agility, technical skills and shot power.
 His powerful left foot shot is considered as his main attribute by the critics.
 He is also noted for being an excellent direct free kick taker.
 He was the usual set-piece taker whilst in the reserve team at Boca Juniors.
 He quickly arose to popularity due to his constant commitment on the field and for always giving his best.
-Dinamo Zagreb's executive vice president Zdravko Mamić once stated that Ibáñez is best Croatian left back since Robert Jarni, despite player not having Croatian nationality.
+Dinamo Zagreb's executive vice president Zdravko Mamić once stated that Ibáñez is best Croatian left back since Robert Jarni, despite player not having Croatian citizenship at the time.